Tower of Vesunna

 The Tower of Vesunna is the vestige of a Gallo-Roman fanum (temple) dedicated to Vesunna, a tutelary goddess of the Petrocorii.
 The sanctuary was built in the 1st or 2nd century.
-Vesunna was the Gallo-Roman name for Périgueux, in the Dordogne department, in the Nouvelle-Aquitaine region.
+Vesunna was the Gallo-Roman name for Périgueux, in the Dordogne department, in the Nouvelle-Aquitaine region of France.

 Site

-The "Tower" is the remains of a fanum's cella and is located in Périgord, in the center of the Dordogne department, south of Périgueux, in the district called Vésone, on the edge of the Périgueux – Brive railway line.
-It stands in a public garden known as Jardin de Vésone, 50 meters west of the Vesunna Gallo-Roman Museum which holds the remains of the domus of Bouquets.
+The "Tower" is the remains of a fanum's cella located in Périgord, in the center of the Dordogne department, south of Périgueux, in the district called Vésone, on the edge of the Périgueux – Brive railway line.
+It stands in a public garden known as Jardin de Vésone, 50 metres west of the Vesunna Gallo-Roman Museum which holds the remains of the domus of Bouquets.
 Its East side is now breached by a gap nearly nine meters wide.

 History

 The fanum is thought to have been constructed in the 2nd century or perhaps at the end of the 1st.

 According to legend, Saint Front made the edifice's breach by driving out demons taking refuge in the tower with his staff.
 In reality, it was the result of removing large blocks that formed the entryway, causing the collapse of the portion above.

 The first excavations inside the tower were undertaken by Msgr.
 Machéco de Prémeaux.
 They were halted in 1751 following a workers' panic.
 They were resumed by the Count de Taillefer and Joseph de Mourcin in 1820, inside and outside the tower.
 The excavations discovered the base of the circular wall that surrounds the tower.
 They recognized that the tower was the cella of a temple.
 This two-meter thick wall is 4.55 m from the exterior façade of the tower.
 Count de Taillefer assumed that it supported a peristyle (ambulatory), and proposed a reconstruction of the temple.

-In 1833, the site, property of Count Wlgrin de Taillefer, was ceded at his death to the city of Périgueux.
+In 1833, the site, the property of Count Wlgrin de Taillefer, was ceded at his death to the city of Périgueux.
 In 1846, the tower was added to the Monument historique registry.

 The construction of the Périgueux – Brive railway line, put into service in 1860, and the development of neighboring streets led to the destruction of the remains of the vast enclosure that protected the temple.

 In 1894, the city of Périgueux acquired the garden surrounding the tower to install an archaeological park.
-It had excavations carried out which confirmed the discoveries of the Count of Taillefer: A large block construction interrupting the circular wall on the opposite side from the breach, connected to a vast set of buildings to the West of the temple.
+Excavations were carried out which confirmed the discoveries of the Count of Taillefer: A large block construction interrupting the circular wall on the opposite side from the breach, connected to a vast set of buildings to the West of the temple.
 The interior of the tower was cleared to the level of the old foundation.
 It was during the excavations carried out by Charles Durand from 1906 to 1909 that the ambulatory of the temple was cleared along with its galleries and peristyle through which the entrance to the courtyard of the temple was made.